COVID-19 has disrupted daily life as we know it, and it’s no different for our Harrisonburg and Staunton lawyers at

 On April 22, 2020, the Virginia Supreme Court entered an order extending the judicial emergency, and the corresponding restrictions on Virginia state courts as outlined in our original blog post on April 10, 2020, through May 17, 2020.
 As with the first two Emergency Declaration Orders from SCOVA, the April 22 order left open the possibility for the judicial emergency period to be further extended.

 The coronavirus (COVID-19) (“coronavirus”) has impacted many Virginian’s employment and income.
 If you are a parent paying child support pursuant to a child support order, you may be concerned about your ability to make your child support payments during these uncertain times.

 The Department of Labor issued temporary regulations on April 1, 2020 for the paid sick leave and expanded FMLA provisions of the Families First Coronavirus Response Act (“FFCRA”)

 Serving Local, Regional & National Clients

-The experienced Harrisonburg lawyers and Staunton lawyers at Wharton Aldhizer & Weaver PLC represent clients throughout the state and beyond in our many practice areas.
+The experienced Harrisonburg, Staunton & Waynesboro lawyers at Wharton Aldhizer & Weaver PLC represent clients throughout the state and beyond in our many practice areas.

 This website provides general information about Wharton Aldhizer & Weaver PLC.
 It is not intended to be nor does it provide legal advice, and use of this website, including without limitation contacting us, does not create an attorney-client relationship.
 Do not consider this website and any information provided through this website to be secure or confidential.
 Photos or other media on this website may portray people who are not lawyers, employees, or clients of Wharton Aldhizer & Weaver PLC.